 A Postgraduate Master’s Loan can help with course fees and living costs while you study a postgraduate master’s course.

 The loan is paid directly to you.
 You can use it for your course fees and living costs.
 You can get up to £11,222 for your whole course.

 If you’re studying for 2, 3 or 4 academic years, the loan will be divided equally across each year.
 Your course can be taught or research-based.

 You have to repay your Postgraduate Master’s Loan at the same time as any other student loans you have.
-The earliest you can start repaying is on the first April after you leave your course, if your annual income is over £21,000.
+The earliest you need to start repaying is when your monthly income is over £1,750.